 It also has a pre-mounted I/O shield that guarantees the user a smooth experience.
 The available wifi utilizes SiC639 from Vishay.
 The force yield is available even though the output is not complex compared to the eight stages.

 The market is full of motherboards offering excellent presentations and helpful highlights.
 You can get a mid-range or an excellent-quality motherboard in this category.
 The fact that they are many makes the entire process of picking one overwhelming.

-It would be best to consider various factors before choosing a motherboard that suits your needs, as discussed above.
+As discussed above, it would be best to consider various factors before choosing a motherboard that suits your needs.
 Remember what you intend to do with the motherboard to know which one will offer you the best.